nilanjankundu/windfire-restaurants-node/README.md

   - [AWS architecture](#aws-architecture)
   - [OpenShift architecture](#openshift-architecture)
     - [Jenkins pipeline](#jenkins-pipeline)

+## Overview
+This repository holds the code for the backend microservice of my *Windfire Restaurants* management application, along with scripts, playbooks and configurations to automate application run and deployment to target infrastructures.

+It is a simple microservice, running on Node.js, that serves a basic Hello World html page and exposes 2 REST endpoints:
+* */healthz* endpoint - it returns a string, testing that the application is up and healthy
+* */restaurants* endpoint - it returns a list of restaurants in Json format

 ## Before you start
 Before starting to use and test this microservice you need to ensure all the prerequisite software is installed: